Joni Mitchell: 1977–1980: Don Juan's Reckless Daughter and Mingus

-In mid-1977, Mitchell began work on new recordings that became her first double studio album.
+In mid-1977, Mitchell began work on new recordings that became her first double studio album, Don Juan's Reckless Daughter.
 Close to completing her contract with Asylum Records, Mitchell felt that this album could be looser in feel than any album she had done in the past.
 She invited Pastorius back, and he brought with him fellow members of jazz fusion pioneers Weather Report, including drummer Don Alias and saxophonist Wayne Shorter.
 Layered, atmospheric compositions such as "Overture/Cotton Avenue" featured more improvisatory collaboration, while "Paprika Plains" was a 16-minute epic that stretched the boundaries of pop, owing more to Mitchell's memories of childhood in Canada and her study of classical music.
 "Dreamland" and "The Tenth World", featuring Chaka Khan on backing vocals, were percussion-dominated tracks.
 Other songs continued the jazz-rock-folk collisions of Hejira.
 Mitchell also revived "Jericho", written years earlier (a version is found on her 1974 live album) but never recorded in a studio setting.
+The album was released in December 1977, receiving mixed reviews but selling relatively well, peaking at No. 25 in the US and going gold within three months.

-Don Juan's Reckless Daughter was released in December 1977.
-The album received mixed reviews but still sold relatively well, peaking at No. 25 in the US and going gold within three months.
-The cover of the album would later create occasional controversy: Mitchell was featured on the cover in blackface disguise, wearing a curly afro wig, a white suit and vest, and dark sunglasses.
-The character, whom she called Art Nouveau, was based on a pimp who, she says, once complimented her while walking down an LA street.
-This character who symbolized her turn toward jazz and streetwise lyrics reappears in the concert video 'Shadows and Light', her contribution to the film anthology 'Love', and the music video for "Beat of Black Wings".
+Mitchell wore blackface and a pimp outfit on the album cover, one of the most controversial moments of her career that has been widely criticized as racist.
+She called her blackface alter ego "Art Nouveau", inspired by a black man who once complimented her while walking down an LA street.
+She wore blackface several more times throughout her career and has consistently defended her use of it as late as 2017.
+However, in 2024, the album cover art on streaming services and physical reissues was changed to a photo of Mitchell’s face seemingly inside the open mouth of a wolflike dog, an outtake from the 1985 photo sessions for the later album Dog Eat Dog.
+No announcement was made about the change nor any official reason given, and Mitchell has not commented on the matter.

 A few months after the release of Don Juan's Reckless Daughter, Mitchell was contacted by the esteemed jazz composer, bandleader and bassist Charles Mingus, who had heard the orchestrated song "Paprika Plains", and wanted her to work with him.
 She began a collaboration with Mingus, who died before the project was completed in 1979.
 She finished the tracks, and the resulting album, Mingus, was released in June 1979, though it was poorly received in the press.
-Fans were confused over such a major change in Mitchell's overall sound, and though the album topped out at No. 17 on the Billboard albums chart—a higher placement than Don Juan's Reckless Daughter—Mingus still fell short of gold status, making it her first album since the 1960s to not sell at least half a million copies.
+Fans were confused over such a major change in Mitchell's overall sound, and though the album topped out at No. 17 on the Billboard albums chart—a higher placement than Don Juan's Reckless Daughter—Mingus still fell short of gold status, making it her first album since the 1960s not to sell at least half a million copies.